Health System: Health Administration (5500P)

 Health Administration monitors the changing landscape of health care reform and other federal and state policy with key partners in order to be prepared for future risks and opportunities that may impact the systems of care for publicly uninsured San Mateo County residents.

 Health Administration continues to support the expansion of the LEAP (Learn, Engage, Aspire, Perfect, formerly known as LEAN) process improvement method from San Mateo Medical Center, where we have had good success, to other parts of the Health System.
 LEAP uses methodologies proven in many other industries to increase quality and quantity of services while keeping costs down.
 This methodology involves employees, including line staff, supervisors and managers of a particular process, and asks them to identify solutions to vexing problems using a very structured method of inquiry and trial of solutions.
 By involving our employees in fixing problems that plague them in their daily work, we are improving the patient/client/customer experience while also improving employee engagement.
+In fiscal year 2018-19, we will expand our process improvement method to include an assessment of the return on improvements.

-Health Administration is partnering with the Project Development Unit and the Department of Public Works on planning and executing major capital projects to support the work of the Health System including: master planning for the San Mateo campus; Cordilleras replacement; feasibility studies for the South San Francisco campus; renovation of Serenity House on the San Mateo campus; and, the replacement of the Animal Shelter at Coyote Point.
+Health Administration is partnering with the Project Development Unit and the Department of Public Works on planning and executing major capital projects to support the work of the Health System including: master planning for the San Mateo campus; Cordilleras replacement; feasibility studies for the South San Francisco campus; renovation of Serenity House on the San Mateo campus; and the replacement of the Animal Shelter at Coyote Point.

 Percent of Health System Employees Evaluations Completed Annually Below Target - New Evaluation Pilot Underway